J. Edwin Brainard: Biography

 Brainard was born in 1857 in Meriden, Connecticut, the son of Dr. Edwin W. Brainard and Madilena S. Smith Brainard.
-When he was 5, his family moved to nearby Branford where he attended the public schools and graduated from high school.
-He studied medicine with his father, but his studies stopped with the death of his father, who was struck and killed by a train while driving to answer a sick call.
+When he was five, his family moved to nearby Branford, where he attended public schools and graduated from high school.
+He began studying medicine under his father, but his education was cut short when his father was struck and killed by a train while driving to attend a sick call.
 He married Lizzie C. Bartholomew and they had three sons, Halstead, Norman, and Spencer.

 Career

-In 1880, Brainard moved to Meriden and was employed by the Meriden Malleable Iron Company until 1891.
-He resigned to go into the bicycle business on Church street, Brainard and Wilcox, which continued until 1817 when he sold out to his partner and took a position with the firm of Ives, Uphani and Rand until 1898, when he was appointed street superintendent.
-Elected as a member from Branford of the Connecticut House of Representatives, he served in that office from 1919 to 1920.
+In 1880, Brainard moved to Meriden, and was employed by the Meriden Malleable Iron Company until 1891.
+He resigned to go into the bicycle business on Church street, Brainard and Wilcox, which continued until 1817, when he sold out to his partner and took a position with the firm of Ives, Uphani and Rand until 1898, and he was appointed street superintendent and later elected as a member from Branford to the Connecticut House of Representatives, serving from 1919 to 1920.

 Brainard was elected as a Republican Lieutenant Governor of Connecticut and served from 1925 to 1929.
 He was a delegate to Republican National Convention from Connecticut, 1928.